Help! URGENT for Tomorrow About a Physical Therapy Device?

 Isokinetic exercise

 This form of exercise is in contrast to the other forms in that it permits maximum muscle contraction throughout the full range of joint movement.
 You will often seen it referred to as ‘accommodating resistance exercise’ (a term first introduced by Hislop and Perrine, 1967).
-The resistance is now variable in proportion to the change in muscular capability at every point in the .
+The resistance is now variable in proportion to the change in muscular capability at every point in the range of motion.
 The variation is controlled so that at all times it equals the product of the muscular strength.

 There are two major types of machine available to offer isokinetic exercise.